-The 7th - 9th grader is filled with wonder and curiosity now.
+The 7th - 9th grade is filled with wonder and curiosity now.
 Their mind is awakened to the more logical way of thinking in sixth grade but now that they’ve been through a year of common law, logical thinking, debate and other intellectual activities they are starting to realize that intellect and logic is not always dull.

 When combined with creativity and wonder intellect and logic can be a powerful combination that can take them to places they never imagined!
 This is a Rite of Passage.

 The seeds in this grade desires to explore these possibilities.
 At the same time they are also very interested in getting to know themselves on a deeper level.
 During this time we must foster their need for self-exploration as well as their need to explore the world.

 We will take this group on several field trips that are representative of their cultural community.